openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

 **Positional arguments:**

 ``SECURITY_GROUP``
-  Security group name or ID to add rule.
+  ID or name of the security group to which the rule is added.

 **Optional arguments:**